IdiosApps/ShanghaiTeacherTips/index.md

 Credit:
 https://superuser.com/a/845411/485752 - (USB detection powershell script)
+Lots of posts all over the webs - I visited too many sites and lost track of who to credit, but left StackOverflow thanks where it was due.

-## The dangers of sliding whiteboards
+### The dangers of sliding whiteboards
 One of my schools has a smart TV (great!) with front-facing USB ports.
 I have my USB stick attached to my keys, and the extra little distance meant that caused a board to snag when I slide it towards the screen.
 My USB stick got bent and didn't work - so I hit it with a screwdriver base until it'd fit in a USB slot; fortunately, it still worked (despite every computer claiming there's an error when I plug it in!).

 Tips: